AnubisLMS/Mayat/README.md

 - `--libclang`: Specify the path to `libclang`, which is a C API used for analyzing the AST of C code.
 If `anubis_pd.py` cannot automatically find `libclang` you need to explicitly pass its path.

 ## Limitations
-- This tool currently only works for C but that will soon be addressed [#1](https://github.com/AnubisLMS/AntiCheat/issues/1)
-- This tool will never work for assembly code as the code has to be written in a high level programming language that can be converted into an AST.
+This tool will never work for assembly code as the code has to be written in a high level programming language that can be converted into an AST.
 We can potentially figure out a way to automatically reverse engineer assembly code back to C and then convert it to AST.
 However, there's no guarantee that the reverse-engineered code can be a good representation for its assembly counterpart.